-- For PCBs Cotton bud or flux pen (excellent for crowded PCBs that need a no-clean flux) - For rail joints With a brush or cotton bud.
-A brush is probably best as a little more flux is good! - For wires to be tinned Flux with a brush OR dip the ends into a small pot of flux if you are doing many at one time. - Brass Kit or brass details with a brush.
-Be generous and add more if you need to rework. - Making track Liquid flux applied with a syringe or cotton bud is best (Goes only where you put it) For flat-bottom rail always use liquid flux as it'll flow under the rail & pull solder into the joint nicely conce

-For White-metal - With a brush (add a generous amount to really wet the area.
+- For PCBs A cotton bud or flux pen (excellent for crowded PCBs that need a no-clean flux). - For rail joints With a brush or cotton bud.
+A brush is probably best as a little more flux is good! - For wires to be tinned Flux with a brush or dip the ends into a small pot of flux if you are doing many at one time.
+The flow will be amazingly good if you dip the ends! - Brass kit or brass details with a brush.
+Be generous and add more if you need to rework. - Making track Liquid flux applied with a syringe or cotton bud is best (goes only where you put it) For flat-bottom rail always use liquid flux as it'll flow under the rail & pull solder into the joint nicely. - For White-metal With a brush (add a generous amount to really wet the area.
 The flux acts as a heat shrink and as long as flux is bubbling away and boiling, white-metal cannot melt!).